“…If there is something to be changed in this world, then it can only happen through music.” Jimi Hendrix

 Music was my hiding place, but no matter how much music I would buy it was never enough to calm my restless soul.
 There was definitely something missing.
 The more I looked to the culture for answers the more missing pieces within me I became aware of.

 Everyone has a longing to make deep connections.
 I connected through music, or at least listening to it.
 I never learned an instrument and lack talent for singing.
 I was a bit reserved when I was young.
 It was easier to connect with famous musicians who could not see me, judge me, or needed to know anything about me.

 In 1991, after years of making a mess of my life, I realized that there was something flawed with the way I saw the world.
 My music mentors led me down the wrong path time and time again and I had come to the end of myself.
 My heart ached from disappointment and from the weight of my own foolishness.
-I had to finally face the truth about myself, and somehow, let go of my flawed worldview.
-I surrendered my life to Christ and traded lyrics with real scripture from the Bible.
+I had to finally face the truth about myself, and somehow, let go of my flawed worldview that deceived me for so long.
+I surrendered my life to Christ and traded album lyrics with real scripture from the Bible.
 I took nearly all my albums and tossed them in a dumpster.
 My entire worldview changed.
+I had a new fresh start and I was finally free.
 I begun to see the world through a completely different set of lenses.
 I was born-again.

 I got rid of my music.
 I wasn’t because this music was bad (some, actually much of it was).
 It was because it held a place in my heart that meant to be occupied by my Creator.
 Music was an idol.
 I needed a new start with a renewed focus.
 I needed a much better worldview that didn’t leave me empty and confused without answers.